 Graham is a medium-sized town located in the state of Washington.
 With a population of 24,676 people and six constituent neighborhoods, Graham is the 42nd largest community in Washington.

-In terms of college education, Graham is nearly on par with the US average for all cities of 21.84%: 18.33% of adults 25 and older in Graham have a bachelor's degree or advanced degree.
+The percentage of adults in Graham who are college-educated is close to the national average for all communities of 21.84%: 18.18% of the adults in Graham have a bachelor's degree or advanced degree.

 The per capita income in Graham in 2018 was $32,159, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $128,636 for a family of four.
 However, Graham contains both very wealthy and poor people as well.